SofianR2/mybots/README.md

 Make sure to run the command git pull to ensure that the code is the latest available.

+Take all of the best*.txt files in the "Final" branch from the git repo and copy them into your working directory.

-Now type the command python viewfinal.py to run the simulation.*
+Now type the command python viewfinal.py to run the simulation.

-*If this doesn’t work, try running python3 viewfinal.py instead
+*If this doesn’t work, try running python3 viewfinal.py instead.

 If you would like to run the simulation of 500 generations of 10 population for 10 seeds, run search.py instead of viewfinal.py.